 One of the great things about Pixar films is finding the “easter eggs” hidden throughout the film – below is a list referencing the confirmed items we have found (as well as some that we are speculating may be additional hidden items).

-- In the beginning of the film, during the field trip scene - little Mike Wazowski exits the bus and says "Thanks Joe, good luck finishing you crossword puzzle" - now, we can't be 100% certain but we felt that this may have been a reference to the late Pixarian, Joe Ranft.
+- At the beginning of the film, during the field trip scene – little Mike Wazowski exits the bus and says “Thanks Joe, good luck finishing your crossword puzzle” – now, we can’t be 100% certain but we felt that this may have been a reference to the late Pixarian, Joe Ranft.